hithaeglirr/hithaeglirr/Encryption program/Readme.txt

 Hello!
-This is a simple program created by Andrei Raul Oltean.
+This is a simple program created by @hithaeglirr.
 Everything in this app was made by me, including the logo.
 Even though it is not trademarked, i would ask that you respect its artistic integrity, however little it may be.